scrappy1987/tracker-docker/README.md

-Sample architecture
+Introduction
 -----------

-This is a simple trainer management system that can be used as a reference architecture to build a full-stack application, This system is built with the following technologies.
+This is a simple trainer management system that can be used as a reference architecture to build a full-stack application.
+This system is built with the following technologies:

 -   [Spring boot](https://spring.io/projects/spring-boot) for server side web pages and services